Your browser is no longer supported

 Emmanuel and the Buddhist College of Canada, which is affiliated with the Buddhist Association of Canada, also kicked off a joint non-degree continuing education program this fall under the Centre for Religion and Its Contexts.
 This program, whose classes are held at the Wutai Shan Buddhist Garden in Peterborough, Ont., covers the foundational principles of Buddhism and delves into its practical applications in contemporary life.

 The college and the Buddhist Association are also collaborating to hold a major international Buddhist forum at Emmanuel in the summer of 2025.
 It would include delegates from Canada, the United States and China.
-Kim-Cragg said the forum would be one of the first major speaking engagements for the inaugural Wutai Shan Venerable Dayi Assistant Professor of Buddhist Spiritual Care.
+Kim-Cragg said the forum would be one of the first major speaking engagements for the inaugural Wutai Shan Venerable Dayi Professor of Buddhist Spiritual Care.

 “Emmanuel College is honoured by this relationship with the Buddhist Association of Canada,” Kim-Cragg said.
 “Together we are serving our community, modeling collaboration, supporting mental health and promoting well-being for individuals and groups.”